Safe Model-based Control from Signal Temporal Logic Specifications Using Recurrent Neural Networks: Model-Based safe policy search

 \subsection{Model-based policy search}

-We alternately use Alg. \ref{alg:1} and Alg. \ref{alg:2} to train the system model and the control policy.
+We alternately use Alg. \ref{alg:1} and Alg. \ref{alg:2} to train the model and the policy as in Fig. \ref{fig:overview}.
 We call the completion of one model learning and one policy improvement a \emph{cycle}.
 The algorithm will terminate and return the final control policy with parameter $W^*$ when the policy converges.
-The overall model-based policy search method is shown in Alg. \ref{alg:3}.